dmbarbour/glas/docs/GlasCLI.md

 * **--run**: The application is already defined in the configuration namespace.
 To run "foo" we might access definitions such as "app.foo.settings", "app.foo.start", "app.foo.step", and so on.
 This translation may be configurable.
 A user can inherit from a community configuration that defines thousands of useful applications, loading them on demand.
 * **--script**: The namespace model defines a 'load' operation.
 We 'load' the specified source (e.g. a file, package folder, or URL) in scope of a configurable '%env.\*' environment and primitive '%\*' AST constructors.
 The generated namespace should define application methods such as 'settings', 'start', 'step', and so on.
-  * **--script.FileExt**: Same as '--script' except we assume or assert the given file extension.
-Intended for use with shebang scripts in Linux, where file extensions are often elided.
+  * **--script.FileExt**: Same as '--script' except we'll assume the given file extension in place of the actual file extension.
+Intended for use with shebang scripts in Linux, where file extensions are frequently elided.
 * **--cmd.FileExt**: Treated as '--script.FileExt' for an anonymous, read-only file found in the caller's working directory.
 The assumed motive is to avoid writing a temporary file.

 Prior to running the application, the glas executable might download sources, analyze types, evaluate tests, optimize, JIT-compile, and apply application-specific configuration options based on 'settings'.
 However, these efforts can be cached such that running the same application in the future is a lot faster.